HTTP/2: Genesis in and later differences from SPDY

 SPDY (pronounced like "speedy") was a previous HTTP-replacement protocol developed by a research project spearheaded by Google.
 Primarily focused on reducing latency, SPDY uses the same TCP pipe but different protocols to accomplish this reduction.
-The basic changes made to HTTP/1.1 to create SPDY included: "true request pipelining without FIFO restrictions, message framing mechanism to simplify client and server development, mandatory compression (including headers), priority scheduling, and even bi-directional communication".
+The basic changes made to HTTP/1.1 to create SPDY included "true request pipelining without FIFO restrictions, message framing mechanism to simplify client and server development, mandatory compression (including headers), priority scheduling, and even bi-directional communication".

 The HTTP Working Group considered Google's SPDY protocol, Microsoft's HTTP Speed+Mobility proposal (SPDY based), and Network-Friendly HTTP Upgrade.
 In July 2012, Facebook provided feedback on each of the proposals and recommended HTTP/2 be based on SPDY.
 The initial draft of HTTP/2 was published in November 2012 and was based on a straight copy of SPDY.

 The biggest difference between HTTP/1.1 and SPDY was that each user action in SPDY is given a "stream ID", meaning there is a single TCP channel connecting the user to the server.
 SPDY split requests into either control or data, using a "simple to parse binary protocol with two types of frames".
 SPDY showed evident improvement over HTTP, with a new page load speedup ranging from 11% to 47%.

 The development of HTTP/2 used SPDY as a jumping-off point.
 Among the many detailed differences between the protocols, the most notable is that HTTP/2 uses a fixed Huffman code-based header compression algorithm, instead of SPDY's dynamic stream-based compression.
 This helps to reduce the potential for compression oracle attacks on the protocol, such as the CRIME attack.

 On February 9, 2015, Google announced plans to remove support for SPDY in Chrome in favor of support for HTTP/2.
-That took effect, starting with Chrome 51.
+This took effect starting with Chrome 51.